-Stationary Engineers (Local 39) notified Airport Authority that it represented majority of employees.
+Stationary Engineers (Local 39) notified Airport Authority ("Authority") that it represented majority of employees.
 Secret ballot election was held and Local 39 was recognized as exclusive bargaining agent for bargaining unit.

-Parties began negotiations.
-After over 20 negotiating sessions, a contract offer was made and the employees rejected the proposed contract.
-The Authority then notified Local 39 that it was withdrawing recognition, and subsequently recognized Airport Authority Employees Association as bargaining agent.
+The parties then began negotiations.
+After over 20 negotiating sessions, a contract offer was made, and the employees rejected the proposed contract.
+The Authority then notified Local 39 that it was withdrawing its recognition, and subsequently recognized Airport Authority Employees Association as bargaining agent.

-Complaint alleges certain actions of Authority during the course of negotiations caused Local 39 to lose support of the employees; i.e., being dilatory in its negotiating posture, failing to bargain mandatory subjects, taking unilateral actions during negotiations and assisting and encouraging the decertification of Local 39.
+The Complaint alleged that certain actions of the Authority during the course of negotiations caused Local 39 to lose support of the employees; i.e., being dilatory in its negotiating posture, failing to bargain mandatory subjects, taking unilateral actions during negotiations and assisting and encouraging the decertification of Local 39.
 Authority denied said allegations and asserted it properly withdrew recognition of Local 39 and Local 39 lack standing to bring the complaint, as it no longer represents a majority of the employees.
 Complaint also alleges Authority denied certain employees the right of representation.
 (Authority held termination hearing for employee and allegedly refused said employee the right of representation.)

-Board held that freedom of association is constitutionally protested and right of representation is statutorily guaranteed by the Act.
-In second instance Board held no prohibited practice occurred in that the employee initiated the meeting and its purpose was to be informational, not investigatory or disciplinary in nature.
+The Board held that freedom of association is constitutionally protected and right of representation is statutorily guaranteed by the Employee Management Relations Act.
+In the second instance, the Board held no prohibited practice occurred in that the employee initiated the meeting and its purpose was to be informational, not investigatory or disciplinary in nature.

-Complaint also alleges Authority failed to bargain in good faith by being consistently dilatory throughout the negotiating process; i.e., Local 39 asserted there were unwarranted delays due to late arrivals and early adjournments.
-Board found that both parties on various occasions either arrived late for negotiations or left early.
-Found no prohibited practice occurred where both parties responsible.
+The Complaint also alleges Authority failed to bargain in good faith by being consistently dilatory throughout the negotiating process; i.e., Local 39 asserted there were unwarranted delays due to late arrivals and early adjournments.
+The Board found that both parties on various occasions either arrived late for negotiations or left early and found no prohibited practice occurred where both parties were responsible.

-Complaint alleged Authority refused to discuss mandatory bargaining subjects including dues deductions and release time.
+The Complaint alleged Authority refused to discuss mandatory bargaining subjects including dues deductions and release time.
 Board held Complaint failed to carry its burden of proof.
 Complaint alleged Authority implemented numerous changes to the Personnel Manual and reclassified employees without negotiation.
 Board held Complainant failed to substantiate said allegations such modifications did not significantly affect the bargaining unit and did not constitute an unfair labor practice.
 Complaint alleged Authority unilaterally withdrew a benefit, i.e., pay merit increases.
 Board held it is the duty of the employer to maintain the status quo following expiration of the contract and during negotiation of a successor agreement.
 However, Board found no prohibited practice occurred as Authority did not intend to commit a prohibited practice.